Tolga0342/deploy-booking-API/README.md

 # description

-RESTful API using NodeJS/Express and prisma focusing on key aspects such as route handling, middleware for tasks like logging, authentication and error handling.
-The app allows to view, create update and delete data's.
+RESTful API using NodeJS/Express focusing on key aspects such as route handling, middleware for tasks like logging, authentication and error handling.
+The API allows to create, read, update and delete (CRUD) data's.
+Modelling database with Prisma.

 # Technologies used